Can training your nerves improve athletic performance?

 In the last post I asked Why train your nerves?
 It was a precursor to explaining the value of a healthy and strong nervous system to athletic performance.

-In fact it is little known that the reason sedentary people improve so much when they begin exercising is because their nervous system adapts very quickly.
+In fact, it is little known that sedentary people improve so much when they begin exercising because their nervous system adapts very quickly.
 The reason for the inevitable plateau is that the rest of the body takes much longer to adapt.
-So improvements then reflect the normal pace of change within the body.

 Nerves adapt quickly

-The specific reason for such vast improvements when people return to activity is pretty much down to nerves triggering muscles.
-Muscles, bones, ligaments and nerves don’t grow particularly fast so of course improvements couldn’t come from new growth.
-Instead muscle output and thus strength, endurance and other athletic measures depend on good coordination of all the systems involved.
-So the big improvements come from the coordination of muscles and at a much smaller level muscles are broken down into groups of muscle cells controlled by motor units which are groups of nerves that tell the muscle cells when to fire.
+When people return to activity, the specific reason for such vast improvements is pretty much down to nerves triggering muscles.
+Muscles, bones, ligaments and nerves don’t grow particularly fast, so improvements couldn’t come from new growth.
+Instead, muscle output, strength, endurance, and other athletic measures depend on the coordination of all the systems involved.

 Coordinated patterns

-Despite how it looks and feels it is rare for the whole of a muscle to contract (fire) at once.
-The reality is that each unit of muscle cells fires at a specific time aiming to produce a pattern of firing that leads to the desired result.
-Muscles that haven’t been used often therefore become lax at achieving and maintaining the specific firing patterns that are required.
-They know what to do but are out of practise.
-We can all relate to that.
-Specifically they are unable to achieve the exact pattern of firing required but they also tire sooner.
-They seem to run out of energy.
+Despite how it looks and feels, it is rare for the whole of a muscle to contract (fire) at once.
+The reality is that each unit of muscle cells fires at a specific time, aiming to produce a pattern of firing that leads to the desired result.

 Lack of nerve